Phonak Hearing Aid Cleaning Kit

 Hearing Aid Brush With Magnet and Wax Loop

-to choose from to keep your hearing aid free from debris, dust, earwax and moisture.
+products available to choose from to keep your hearing aid free from debris, dust, earwax and moisture.
 Essentials include cleaning wipes to gently remove dirt, antibacterial cleaning pens for delicate parts, flexible cleaning wires for removing debris from thin tubes and hearing aid brushes.
 In addition, you should consider an air puffer and dehumidifier to take away or absorb any moisture accumulated during the day or a certain activity as it may be detrimental to your device’s electronics.
 You can get all of these together in a Hearing Aid Cleaning Kit

 What spare parts should you have?